Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Integration methods:

-1. Direct Smart Contract Integration using Solidity
+1. Smart Contract Integration using Solidity

-2. Offchain Integration using TypeScript and Viem
+2. Offchain Integration using TypeScript

 Key Concepts: Assets vs. Shares